theimowski/master-thesis/docs/section-paradigms.md

 Immutability is one of the most basic properties of FP.
 In imperative paradigm, assignments are made to variables which, as the name suggests, can vary (be mutated) during run-time.
-In functional world on the other hand, to emphasize that values are immutable, it is said that there is a binding of a value to a symbol.
+In functional world on the other hand, to emphasize that values are immutable, it is said that there occurs a binding of a value to a symbol.
 Immutability enforces that all values which are evaluated during program execution, once bound to a symbol, cannot be mutated.

 For newcomers the property might initially look restrictive, but it turns out that it does not imply any constraints.